going-digital/sdnes/readme.md

 # SDnes
 ## An internal SD card modification for the Nintendo NES/SNES/Famicom/SuperFamicom classic consoles

 This design is a mod-board that solders directly onto the PCB.
 This board allows the console to a Micro-SD card.
 This works well with [Hakchi](https://github.com/TeamShinkansen/hakchi2) and the tools at [Hakchi Resources](https://hakchiresources.com).
+The board is designed with [KiCad 5](http://kicad-pcb.org).

 It is:
   * Cheap